Nexus-Mods/NexusMods.App/docs/users/faq/NexusModsDownloads.md

 These issues most often occur when your PC is not correctly handling Nexus Mods `nxm://` links.
 These links are used for communication between your web browser and the app.
 To reset the connection, follow the instructions below.

 ## :fontawesome-brands-windows: Windows
-On a Windows PC, you can re-register the app to handle `nxm://` links by simply logging out and back in again.
+On a Windows PC, you can re-register the app to handle `nxm://` links by simply closing and reopening the app.
 If this isn't working it may be related to your browser configuration, please see [Browsers](#browsers) for more.

 ## :fontawesome-brands-linux: Linux
 On a Linux PC, you can check the default app for `nxm://` downloads and reset it following the instructions below: